braze-inc/braze-docs/_docs/_developer_guide/platform_wide/analytics_overview.md

 {: .reset-td-br-1 .reset-td-br-2 .reset-td-br-3}

 #### Numbers {#integers}
 Numeric attributes have a wide variety of use cases.
 Incrementing number custom attributes are useful for storing the number of times a given action or event has occurred.
-Standard numbers have all sorts of usages, for example: recording shoe size, waist size, or number of times a user has viewed a certain product feature or category.
+Standard numbers have all sorts of usages, such as recording shoe size, waist size, or the number of times a user has viewed a certain product feature or category.

 > Money spent should not be recorded by this method.
 Rather it should be recorded via our [purchase methods][4].